Smoky Bypass #14868

 The other train behind #475 is the regularly scheduled run for the morning.
 It carries tourists who have come to witness old steam railroading in the heart of the Amish country of Lancaster County, PA.
 The engineer has opened the throttle a little more as the train moves eastward on the mainline; the smoke changes in texture and grayness as it is forced upward into the sky.

 #475 is the oldest engine on the Strasburg Railroad dating from 1906. #90 is from 1924, and both these steam locomotives were built by Baldwin Locomotive Works outside Philadelphia.
-Built to work and built to last, I would say.
+They were built to work and built to last, I would say.

 Up Next: Quarter Till Nine #14797